func4plus1/lmiad/README.md

 How is this different than "Ai" or "Machine Learning"?

-The first edition of *Artifical Intelligence: A Modern Approach* (commonly referred to as *AIMA*) stated AI:
+The first edition of [Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/index.html)* (commonly referred to as *AIMA*) stated AI:

 > "attempts to understand intelligent entities.
 Thus, one reason to study it is to learn more about ourselves...AI strives to build intelligent entities as well as understand them."